 - Jobs Available for Felons: Sales Consultant, Retail Sales Representative, Field Service Technician, etc.

-- Additional Benefits: A matching gifts program, discounts on Verizon products, performance-based incentives, etc.
+- Additional Benefits: A matching gifts program, discounts on Verizon products, performance-based incentives

-- Read more about job opportunities with Verizon here.
+- Find out more about job opportunities with Verizon.

 Local, Regional Jobs That Hire Felons

-Here’s a clever way to find places that hire felons.
-One option for getting hired with a criminal record is to look at, not only large national brands but also smaller, “mom-and-pop” type businesses, especially if you have a personal connection with someone who works there.
+Not only large national brands are willing to hire felons.
+Smaller, “mom-and-pop” type businesses may also hire you, especially if you have a personal connection with someone who works there.
 These places are less likely to have a blanket ban on hiring people with felonies as a corporate policy (which, again, is rarely disclosed upfront).

 Some of the industries that are known to most commonly provide jobs for felons are fields relating to construction, sawmills, restaurants, and retail.
 Although these may not be the jobs you wish to hold for your entire life, many felons have been able to start in entry-level positions and work their way up to management.
 You can work toward securing financial stability and hone your professional skills in the process.

 Truck driving is another industry (which, thanks to a national shortage of drivers, can be extremely lucrative) that offers opportunities for felons; we’ve provided a list of trucking companies that are known to hire felons, including those that offer paid training to help you get started in the industry.